TheMrNaab/op25-headunit/readme.md

 -

 ## Features Coming Soon
+- **OP25 Parameter Adjustments**: Values set in config.ini will be passed to the software.
+Currently, parameters are hardcoded in the Python script.
 - **Advanced Keypad Entry**: Enter a known TAC or OPS channel directly using the corresponding button.
 - **Active Voice Calls**: View the active talkgroup name or number (if not defined).
 - **Direct Programming**: Web-based utilities will handle software configuration directly, eliminating the need to manually copy configuration files.